-Why Shouldn't I study History at Eastern University?
+Why Study History at Eastern University?

+A better question might be, "Why wouldn't I study history at Eastern University?"
 The discipline of History serves as a platform in the cultivation of Christian humanists in pursuit of what is good, beautiful, and true.
 The History faculty at Eastern provide a lively classroom atmosphere through lectures, discussions, and analysis of images, film, and primary source documents.
 Here are some of the subjects our students find most interesting:

 - European Intellectual History